The Mental Capacity Act (MCA)

 What is mental capacity?

-Mental capacity is the ability to make a decision (and understand the consequences of that decision).
-A person’s ability to make a decision depends on what the decision is and what else is happening in the person’s life at the time the decision needs to be made.
+Mental capacity is the ability to make a decision and understand the consequences of it.
+A person’s ability to make a decision depends on what the decision is and what else is happening in their at the time.
 This is why a capacity assessment should only ever relate to a particular decision at a particular time.

 What is the point of doing a capacity assessment?

-The purpose of any capacity assessment is not to judge the decision a person makes; it is to determine whether a person is able to make the decision.
+The purpose of any capacity assessment is not to judge the decision a person makes.
+It’s to determine whether a person is able to make the decision.
 To be able to make a decision you have to be able to:

 Are any decisions not covered by the Mental Capacity Act?